rschlaikjer/hx4k-pmod/README.md

 D1 and U4), a hot air gun may be advantageous, but it is possible to get away without one.

+### Ordering PCBs

+TODO

 ### Bill of materials

 The KiCad design files are fully specified with the manufacturer and DigiKey part numbers for all components involved.
-Also included in the hardware/ folder is a DigiKey BOM CSV (`digikey_bom.csv`), which can be uploaded [here](https://www.digikey.com/BOM/) and used to immediately add the necessary components to an order.
+Also included in the `hardware/` folder is a DigiKey BOM CSV (`digikey_bom.csv`), which can be uploaded [here](https://www.digikey.com/BOM/) and used to immediately add the necessary components to an order.
 Note that the BOM item quantity is for _precisely_ one